-Aviation products are at the top of the spectrum with respect to care, testing, quality control and handling.
+Aviation fuels are at the top of the spectrum with respect to care, testing, quality control and handling.
 Drivers loading/unloading and transporting these fuels require upgraded training for quality control, product testing, documentation and delivery.
-The following products fall into the aviation class.
+The following products fall into the aviation class: Jet A, Avgas 100 and Avgas 100LL.
 Jet fuel is used for large turbine-engine aircraft.
 Avgas is for smaller piston-engine aircraft.